Dougley/Neko.js/README.md

 For example, the `server` for https://discord.gg/0Lv5NLFEoz3P07Aq would be `0Lv5NLFEoz3P07Aq`.

 ### Usage
 Using the bot is just as simple as the installation, just `node nekobot.js`.
+You'll need to have Redis running before you run it though.

 ### License
 The MIT License (MIT)